 Navigating the U.S. immigration process can involve receiving notices that affect your application.
 Two key ones are notices of intent to deny (NOIDs) and requests for evidence (RFEs).

-A NOID signals that the United States Citizenship and Immigration Services (USCIS) may deny your petition unless significant clarification or evidence is provided, while an RFE requests additional or missing information to confirm your eligibility.
-Understanding these notices is essential, as they serve different purposes and require different responses.
+A NOID signals that the United States Citizenship and Immigration Services (USCIS) may deny your petition unless significant clarification or evidence is provided.
+An RFE requests additional or missing information to confirm your eligibility.

 In this article, we will explain NOIDs and RFEs in detail, highlight their differences, and offer tips on handling them effectively.